 The scope of the Users Committee is quite broad: the STUC can set its own agenda and if necessary can establish an ad-hoc subcommittee structure to perform in-depth studies of relevant subjects.
 The committee will be assured of reasonable support from STScI and GSFC staff for information and clarification.

 The product of the Space Telescope Users Committee deliberations consists of written reports addressed to the STScI Director and the HST Project Scientist.
 These reports (together with a STScI or Project response, if warranted) are made available to STIC and the Institute Visiting Committee, as well as to NASA and ESA.
 Shorter versions of these reports are published in the STScI Newsletter.

 The STUC welcomes the comments of HST users.
 Please send an e-mail to the Chair: Keren Sharon.

 Next STUC Meeting:

-The STUC will next meet at STScI in the spring of 2018.
+The STUC will next meet at STScI in November of 2018.